 STEP 1: IDENTIFY YOUR MONEY BELIEFS

 We can’t change what we don’t acknowledge, which is why this first stage is so important.
-Many of our money beliefs are derived from the culture we live in.
+Many of our money beliefs are derived from family or the culture we live in.
 Within our own communities, we are exposed to certain sets of agreed-upon truths regarding money and wealth.
 There are subtle and not-so-subtle messages just about everywhere, from books, magazines, newspapers and billboards to music, radio programs, television shows and commercials.
 Even when we go to church or participate in community events, we are subject to formulated ideas about how to make, spend or invest our money.

 Ever heard the saying “Money doesn’t grow on trees” or “It takes money to make money”?
 These are the types of phrases that we accept as truth in our minds, whether they are helpful and accurate or not.
 The challenge is determining which of the many messages out there have played a role in dictating your own set of money beliefs.
 Reflect on your individual interpretations, attitudes and assumptions about money, noting the ideas developed early in your life that continue to affect you today.
 This initial exercise can help you understand how your individual perceptions of money have impacted your financial life.